davidCrejenovschi/Secrets.Sandbox/README.md

 - The database URL points to a non-existent host (`db-prod-instance.c9xyz.eu-central-1.rds.amazonaws.com`) with fake credentials
 - The username/password pair (`root` / `SuperSecretAdminPassword123!`) is fictional

+---

+## 📂 Branch Structure

+- **`main`** branch — clean, contains only this README.
+No secrets, no `file.py`.
+- **`add-dummy-secrets`** branch — contains the dummy `file.py` with fake credentials used for detector testing.
+A Pull Request is opened from this branch into `main` so the MCP Secrets Detector can scan the diff and post inline review comments.

+*Made with ☕ in Cluj, powered by MHP - A Porsche Company workshop.*